 The PDC World Matchplay is one of the biggest tournaments in darts.
 Whilst the PDC doesn’t have any official ‘Majors’ it’s widely considered by many to be one and is right up alongside the likes of the World Championships and the UK Open as the more prestigious events.

 The tournament has been famed for producing some highly exciting finishes over the years and with it is a crowd favourite.
-It’s based at Blackpool’s Winter Gardens, which is another massively popular spot for dart fans and is relatively accessible for spectators based around the UK.
+It is normally based at Blackpool’s Winter Gardens, which is another massively popular spot for dart fans and is relatively accessible for spectators based around the UK.
+For 2020 it has been relocated to the Marshall Arena in Milton Keynes where it will take place without fans.

 About the World Matchplay